BohemianEigenvalues/BHIME-Project/README.md

 # Sampling Eigenvalues

 There is one main function for generating sample eigenvalues, the `generateRandomSample` function in the `dataGeneration` directory.
-This function will generate a large random sample of matrices using the provided generating function, compute their eigenvalues and store them in files.
+This function will generate a large random sample of matrices using the provided generating function, compute their eigenvalues and store them in `.mat` files.

 This function will:
 - Create a new directory `Data` in the input working directory